EternityForest/KaithemAutomation/kaithem/src/docs/help.md

 To create new users or groups, change group memberships or permissions, or delete users, you must have the<span style="font-style: italic;">
-/admin/users.edit </span>permission.
+system_admin </span>permission.
 Keep in mind a user with this permission can give himself any other permission and so has full access.
 Do not give this permission to an untrusted user.